 Scareware

 This technique involves victims receiving false alarms and threats to scare the user into purchasing or installing fake antivirus protection – this would then install the attacker’s malware.
-Common forms of scareware include pop-up banners in your browser but can also be circulated through emails.
+Common forms of scareware include pop-up banners in your browser, but it can also be circulated through emails.

 How to prevent social engineering attacks